The Exquisite Corpse Adventure

 Published by Candlewick Press in August 2011, The Exquisite Corpse Adventure is available in paperback and hardcover.
 It is also available on audio.
 Ask for it at a library and bookstore near you!

 - Read The Exquisite Corpse Adventure NOW on Read.gov.
+You can also listen to each episode on this site!

 - Discover supplemental articles, classroom activities, bibliographies, art activities, discussion questions, and more on the NCBLA’s Exquisite Corpse Adventure Education Resource Center.